ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 * When we rotate the encryption keys, apps that use the Transit engine are unaware of any changes.
 * Data can also be re-encrypted using the `rewrap` endpoint.

+???
+* The encryption keys can easily be rotated without applications being impacted.
+* Vault always knows which key to use to decrypt data, and new data will use the latest version
+* Vault can use the latest key to rewrap data that was encrypted with an old key allowing you to remove old keys

 ---
 name: lab-transit-challenge-1
 # 👩‍💻 Challenge 8.1: Enable the Transit Engine